-This important paper reports technical advances for in vivo intramuscular electrical recording from multiple motor units in behaving animals.
-This new muscle recording method has the potential to provide new insight into a range of questions in motor neuroscience.
-The paper includes compelling demonstrations of the efficacy of this new technique in multiple animal species, although further evidence is needed to support the claim that electromyogram "spike sorting" can reliably disambiguate individual motor units.
+This important paper reports major technical advances for in vivo intramuscular electrical recording from multiple motor units in behaving animals.
+The paper includes compelling demonstrations of the efficacy of this new technique in multiple animal species.
+This new muscle recording method has the potential to provide new insight into a wide range of questions in motor neuroscience.

 Recent decades have seen tremendous advances in our understanding of the physiological mechanisms by which the brain controls complex motor behaviors.
-Critical to these advances have been tools to record neural activity at scale (Steinmetz et al. 2018; Urai et al. 2022), which, when combined with novel algorithms for behavioral tracking (Machado et al. 2015; Berman et al. 2014; Pereira et al. 2019; Mathis et al. 2020; Wiltschko et al. 2020), can reveal how neural activity shapes behavior (Hernandez, Sober, and Nemenman 2022; Vyas et al. 2020).
+Critical to these advances have been tools to record neural activity at scale4,5, which, when combined with novel algorithms for behavioral tracking 6–10, can reveal how neural activity shapes behavior 11,12.
 In contrast, current methods for observing the nervous system’s motor output lag far behind neural recording technologies.
-The brain’s control of skeletal motor output is ultimately mediated by “motor units”, each of which consists of a single motor neuron and the muscle fibers it activates, producing motor unit action potentials (Fig. 1a) that generate muscle force to produce movement (Manuel et al. 2019).
+The nervous system’s control of skeletal motor output is ultimately mediated by “motor units”, each of which consists of a single motor neuron and the muscle fibers it activates, producing motor unit action potentials (Fig. 1a) that generate muscle force to produce movement 13.
 Because each action potential in a motor neuron reliably evokes a single spike in its target muscle fibers, action potentials recorded from muscle provide a high-resolution readout of motor neuron activity in the spinal cord and brainstem.
 However, our understanding of motor unit activity during natural behaviors is rudimentary due to the difficulty of recording spike trains from motor unit populations.

-Traditional methods for recording muscle fiber activity, called electromyography (EMG), include fine wires inserted into muscles and electrode arrays placed on the surface of the skin (Loeb and Gans 1986).
+Traditional methods for recording muscle fiber activity via electromyography (EMG) include fine wires inserted into muscles and electrode arrays placed on the surface of the skin 14.
 These methods can resolve the activity of individual motor units in only a limited range of settings.
-First, to prevent measurement artifacts, traditional EMG methods require that a subject’s movements be highly restricted, typically in “isometric” force tasks where subjects contract their muscles without moving their bodies (Bracklein et al. 2022; Farina and Holobar 2016; Marshall et al. 2022; Negro et al. 2016).
-Moreover, fine wire electrodes typically cannot detect single motor unit activity in small muscles, including the muscles of widely used model systems such as mice or songbirds (Pearson, Acharya, and Fouad 2005; Srivastava, Elemans, and Sober 2015; Pack et al. 2023), and surface electrode arrays are poorly tolerated by freely behaving animal subjects.
+First, to prevent measurement artifacts, traditional EMG methods require that a subject’s movements be highly restricted, typically in “isometric” force tasks where subjects contract their muscles without moving their bodies 15–18.
+Moreover, fine wire electrodes typically cannot detect single motor unit activity in small muscles, including the muscles of widely used model systems such as mice or songbirds 19–21, and surface electrode arrays are poorly tolerated by freely behaving animal subjects.
 These limitations have impeded our understanding of fundamental questions in motor control, including how the nervous system coordinates populations of motor units to produce skilled movements, how this coordination degrades in pathological states, and how motor unit activity is remapped when animals learn new tasks or adapt to changes in the environment.

 Here, we present a novel approach (Fig. 1) to recording populations of individual motor units from many different muscle groups and species during natural behaviors.
 Flexible multielectrode (“Myomatrix”) arrays were developed to achieve the following goals: